640 South State StreetDover, Delaware 19901

 Anger.
 Anger is a stage in which you understand the cancer diagnosis, but are very upset and angry that it has happened to you, a friend, or family member.
 One of the best ways of dealing with bursts of anger is to exercise or participate in another type of physical activity.
 Talking with family and friends, other people who have cancer, and the hospital staff may also be helpful.
 The person also needs to be able to express his or her anger either by verbally explaining how he or she feels or writing in a journal.

 Depression and sadness.
 This is a stage in which the diagnosis of cancer can no longer be denied and those involved may feel a profound sense of sadness.
 This is normal.
-It can be accompanied by physical changes, such as trouble sleeping or excessive sleeping, changes in appetite, difficulty concentrating on simple daily activities, or feeling a constant fear that someone else in the family will be diagnosed with cancer.
-It is important to talk about depression with a health care professional, such as a social worker, or counselor, or meet with a support group to help you cope with your feelings.
+It can be accompanied by physical changes.
+These include trouble sleeping or excessive sleeping, changes in appetite, difficulty concentrating on simple daily activities, or feeling a constant fear that someone else in the family will be diagnosed with cancer.
+It is important to talk about depression with a healthcare professional, such as a social worker, or counselor.
+Or meet with a support group to help you cope with your feelings.

-Most people need honest and accurate information regarding their illness, treatment plan, treatment options, and prognosis.
-People communicate their fears and concerns in many ways: crying, yelling, ignoring others, seeking information from others, and writing letters.
+Most people need honest and accurate information regarding their illness, treatment plan, treatment choices, and prognosis.
+People communicate their fears and concerns in many ways.
+They cry, yell, ignore others, seek information from others, and write letters.
 These feelings of sadness, confusion, anger, and fear are all acceptable.

 It is important to understand that each person and family is different.
 Given that different cultures have varying beliefs about death, there is no one single right way to discuss death.
 In general, an open communication style allows the dying person to express his or her fears and desires.
 This openness does not happen overnight.
-The ultimate goal in discussing death with a dying person is to optimize his or her comfort and alleviate any fears.
+The ultimate goal in discussing death with a dying person is to make him or her as comfortable as possible and lessen any fears.
 If the person is not ready to discuss death, the most helpful step spouses, family, and caregivers can take is to wait until he or she is ready.
 Let the person know you are willing to talk to him or her whenever he or she is ready to do so.
 Forcing information will usually result in anger, distrust, and emotional distance from others.
 Waiting until someone is ready to handle the situation will allow for better communication.